 The house took less than 3 years to build and was finished in 1863.
 It is built of ashlar and topped with a slate and lead roof.
-The interiors are beautifully painted with a faux marble effect, and the Drawing Room features a lovely painted ceiling, with gilded decoration including floral symbols, birds, amd arabesque ornaments.
+The interiors are beautifully painted with a faux marble effect, and the Drawing Room features a lovely painted ceiling, with gilded decoration including floral symbols, birds, and arabesque ornaments.

 This ceiling, in particular, is a good example of the sort of decoration common in country houses during the mid to late 19th century.
 Also on display are items reflecting the family's sporting interests, including the Goodwood Cup, won by a family-owned racehorse in 1835.

 The Thellusons of Brodsworth

-The first Thelluson owner of Brodsworth was Peter (1737-1797), a Swiss banker who had involvement with the Caribbean slave trade.
+The first Thelluson owner of Brodsworth was Peter (1737-1797), a Swiss banker who had involvement in the Caribbean slave trade.
 Peter Thellusson made a huge fortune, and by the time of his death in 1797 it was said that a bill of exchange bearing the name of Messrs Thellusson was 'equal to the Bank of England'.

 Thellusson made a peculiar will, leaving the bulk of his money to the unborn male heirs of his children, bypassing his own children completely.
 Not surprisingly, his children contested the will but lost their case.